kcartlidge/ruthless/README.md

 #### Content

-By using content front matter (as flat YAML metadata) *you can provide any key/value information you like and it will make it's way to the template*, with the exception of the ones above which are built in.
+By using content front matter (as flat YAML metadata) *you can provide any key/value information you like and it will make it's way to the template*, with the exception of the ones above which are built in and hence reserved.

 For example: